 Lighten Your Mental Load

 When you choose to spend a few hours prepping for the new semester and closing out the old semester with systems you are being proactive.
-Being proactive will lead you to be less resentful and more satisfied with your teaching.
+Being proactive will lead you to be less resentful and more satisfied with your school year.